Caddy is the first and only web server to use HTTPS automatically and by default.

 Be mindful of how quickly your CA is able to issue certificates.
 If it takes more than a few seconds, this will negatively impact the user experience (for the first client only).

-Due to its deferred nature and potential for abuse (if not mitigated through proper configuration), we recommend enabling on-demand TLS only when your actual use case is described above.
+Due to its deferred nature and the extra configuration required to prevent abuse, we recommend enabling on-demand TLS only when your actual use case is described above.

 Caddy does its best to continue if errors occur with certificate management.